learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 Interestingly, any variables, functions, `Array`s, etc. that are defined _inside_ of the function expression's body _can't_ be seen _outside_ of the IIFE.
+To see this, check the value of `baseNumber` in the console.
 It's like opening up a micro-dimension, a bubble-universe, doing all the work you could ever want to do there, and then closing the space-time rift.
 We'll see some of the practical power of "hiding things" in IIFEs a little later in this lesson.

 ## Define `Function-Level Scope`